Kellen Moore: Dallas Cowboys

-In 2018, after retiring from the NFL, he became the Cowboys' quarterbacks coach after the Cowboys long time coach Wade Wilson retired.
-On January 31, 2019, the Cowboys announced that Moore would be promoted to offensive coordinator.
+In 2018, after retiring from the NFL, Moore became the Cowboys' quarterbacks coach after long-time coach Wade Wilson retired.
+On January 31, 2019, the Cowboys announced that Moore had been promoted to offensive coordinator.
+He helped lead the Cowboys' to the top-ranked unit in the NFL by total yardage in the 2019 season.
 Following Jason Garrett's release as Cowboys' head coach after 10 seasons, FOX NFL insider Jay Glazer reported new coach Mike McCarthy had expressed interest to keep Moore on the coaching staff, which McCarthy did.
+He led the 2021 Cowboys to the top-ranked offense by total yards and points scored.

-On January 29, 2023 after their 2022-2023 playoff exit, the Cowboys and Moore mutually agreed to part ways.
+On January 29, 2023, after their playoff exit, the Cowboys and Moore mutually agreed to part ways.

 Los Angeles Chargers

-On January 30, 2023, Moore was hired by the Los Angeles Chargers to become their new offensive coordinator.
+On January 30, 2023, Moore was hired by the Los Angeles Chargers as their new offensive coordinator under third-year head coach Brandon Staley.
+Following a 5–12 season in which Staley was fired, Moore was not retained by incoming Chargers coach Jim Harbaugh.

+Philadelphia Eagles

+On February 5, 2024, the Philadelphia Eagles named Moore their new offensive coordinator.
+In his lone season as coordinator, he helped lead the Eagles to the second-ranked rushing offense in the league while the Eagles won the NFC East.
+In the NFC Championship Game, they scored 55 points, the most by a team in any NFC championship game.
+The Eagles would go on to beat the Kansas City Chiefs in Super Bowl LIX by a score of 40–22.

+New Orleans Saints

+On February 11, 2025, Moore was hired as the head coach of the New Orleans Saints.